douglas-george/timberhearth/storybook/story.md

 Jessica stepped forward cautiously.

-Gabriel crouched beside the ring.
-“Is this a trapdoor?”
+Gabriel crouched beside the ring. ”Is this a trapdoor?”

 Poodler barked once, then began spinning in a tight circle, sneezed twice, and sat down with his entire back end planted squarely on the ring.

 Jessica raised an eyebrow.
 “I think he wants us to open it.”

-Gabriel blinked.
-“Or he’s just really into cold dirt.
+Gabriel blinked. ”Or he’s just really into cold dirt.
 Hard to say.”

 But Jessica was already reaching for the ring.